 - Dead Horse Genre

-- Franchise Original Sin: Fans complain about a flaw that is present in the later installments when the flaw was actually present earlier in the series, just not as prominent or severe.
+- Franchise Original Sin: Fans complain about a flaw in later installments of a work which was actually present from the start.

 - Furry Fandom